GAD-DIMNT-CPTEC/GSIBerror/docs/en/usage.md

     ![png](../imgs/output_35_0.png)

-In the following example, the vertical profiles from the amplitudes of the streamfunction `sf` from the instances `ncep_b` and `cptec_b` are compared:
+In the following example, vertical profiles from the amplitudes of the streamfunction `sf` from the instances `ncep_b` and `cptec_b` are compared:

 === "Command"